cosmoskitten/beam/website/src/documentation/patterns/custom-window.md

 ### Creating data-driven gaps
 To use data-driven gaps, add the following snippets to the `assignWindows` function:
-- A default value for cases where the custom gap is not present in the data
+- A default value for when the custom gap is not present in the data
-- A way to set the attribute from the main pipeline as a method of the custom windows.
+- A way to set the attribute from the main pipeline as a method of the custom windows

-For example, the following function assigns each element to a window between the timestamp and the gapDuration:
+For example, the following function assigns each element to a window between the timestamp and `gapDuration`:

 ```java
 {% github_sample /apache/beam/blob/master/examples/java/src/main/java/org/apache/beam/examples/snippets/Snippets.java tag:CustomSessionWindow3